Progetto-Perrone-Vaccaro/Deliverables/README.md

 # Deliverables
-Repo con le 5 consegne
+Repo that contains all 5 deliverables.